Tell your tutor, human resources team or line manager if you have a complaint - your organisation may be able to solve your problem informally.

 Make a formal complaint

-You can make a formal complaint if you aren’t able to solve your issue informally, or don’t want to.
+You can make a formal complaint if you are not able to solve your issue informally.

 You must follow your organisation’s published complaints procedure.

-If you don’t have the complaints procedure ask the human resources team or people manager at your organisation for a copy.
+If you do not have the complaints procedure ask the human resources team or people manager at your organisation for a copy.

 The complaints procedure should tell you: